mozilla/gecko-dev/testing/perfdocs/generated/perftest-in-a-nutshell.rst

 Performance tests can either be run locally, or in CI using try runs.
 In general, it's recommended to use try runs to verify the performance changes your patch produces (if any).
 This is because the hardware that we run tests on may not have the same characteristics as local machines so local testing may not always produce the same performance differences.
 Using try runs also allows you to use our performance comparison tooling such as `Compare View <https://treeherder.mozilla.org/perfherder/comparechooser>`_ and `PerfCompare <https://perf.compare/>`_.
 See the `Performance Comparisons`_ section for more information on that.

 It's still possible that a local test can reproduce a change found in CI though, but it's not guaranteed.
-To run a test locally, you can look at the tests listed in either of the harness documentation test lists such as this one for `Raptor tests <raptor.html#raptor-tests>`_.
+To run a test locally, refer to the harness documentation test lists, such as this one for `Raptor tests <raptor.html#raptor-tests>`_.
 There are four main ways that you'll find to run these tests:

  * ``./mach raptor`` for :ref:`Raptor`
  * ``./mach talos-test`` for :ref:`Talos`